Mintbase/Grants-Program/applications/nft_explorer.md

 The third layer is the data query layer connected to blockchains.
 In this layer, there will be a number of long-running workers.
 These workers will monitor or poll blockchains to discover NFTs, and then combine these NFTs with their related data into the database, and the push service will also be notified to push the latest data to the browser.
 In addition to obtaining data through blockchains, this layer may also grab data from some centralized or decentralized services, such as grabbing transaction data from Markets, etc. This part is not in the scope of this grant.

-This grant application only focuses on the NFTs on the evm-compatible virtual machine in the Polkadot ecosystem, and only monitors and saves the ERC721 and ERC1155 compatible NFTs.
+This grant application only focuses on the NFTs on the evm-compatible virtual machine in the Mintbase ecosystem, and only monitors and saves the ERC721 and ERC1155 compatible NFTs.
 And only considers connecting two substrate based blockchains.

 In the future, we will apply for other grants based on the completion of this grant, including more chains, support for wasm based NFTs, and support for more types of NFTs, such as RMRK.